• Skip to primary navigation

 • Fill the holes with the Maltesers spread

-• To make the buttercream mix the butter, cocoa powder and icing sugar together.
-Once it starts to come together add the milk and vanilla extract, and mix until smooth.
-I use my electric hand whisk to do this but you can also do it by hand with a spoon.
+• To make the buttercream mix the butter on its own for a few minutes.
+Add the malt powder, icing sugar, milk and vanilla extract, and mix until smooth.
+For best results use a stand mixer with the paddle attachment.
 If the buttercream is too stiff then you can add a little more milk

 • Spread or pipe the buttercream on top of the cupcakes